 The Northeast Campus is a Christian institution whose primary purpose is to provide graduate theological training for effective service in church-related and missions vocations.
 Applicants to the Seminary must have professed Christ as Savior for at least one year before registration.
 Maturity of character, personal integrity, and commitment to Christian service are necessary for acceptable study in the Seminary.

 The Seminary holds the position that marriage is intended to be a lifelong covenant between one woman and one man.
 The primary biblical passages that support this understanding are: Matthew 5:32; 19:3-9; Mark 10-9; Luke 16:18 and Malachi 2:16.
 Therefore, the Seminary seeks to honor God’s original intention of marriage and views divorce as a serious matter.

-While the Seminary understands that marital situations are unique and divorce is a reality, the Seminary will allow anyone who is divorced to apply for the Bachelor of Arts in Christian Studies.
-Certain courses within the BACS will, however, be relegated to those who are called and meet the qualifications of a pastor or overseer in 1 Timothy 3:1-7 and Titus 1:5-9 (men only, not divorced, spouse not divorced).
+While the Seminary understands that marital situations are unique and divorce is a reality, the Seminary will allow anyone who is divorced to apply for the Bachelor of Arts in Christian Studies or the Associate of Occupational Studies degrees.
+Certain courses will, however, be relegated to those who are called and meet the qualifications of a pastor or overseer in 1 Timothy 3:1-7 and Titus 1:5-9 (men only, not divorced, spouse not divorced).
 The Seminary does not admit anyone as a student who has ever been divorced or whose spouse has ever been divorced in the Master programs or doctoral programs.

 This regulation applies without exception both to those who are innocent parties of divorce and to others.
 Such a policy does not judge the manner of life of any divorced person.